Javier Aquino

 Javier Ignacio Aquino Carmona ([xaˈβjeɾ aˈkino], born 11 February 1990) is a Mexican professional footballer who plays as a full-back for Liga MX club Tigres UANL.
 He is an Olympic gold medalist.

-Aquino made his debut with Cruz Azul in 2010, playing in over 70 league matches until his transfer to Spanish Liga Adelante club Villarreal in January 2013, with whom he gained promotion to La Liga that same season.
-In 2014, he was loaned out to Rayo Vallecano.
-After a quiet performance with Rayo Vallecano, in 2015 he returned to Mexico to join Tigres UANL.
+Recognized for his speed, dribbling, and passing, Aquino rose through Cruz Azul’s youth system before making his first-team debut.
+He later moved to Spain, where he played for Villarreal and Rayo Vallecano, before returning to Mexico to join Tigres UANL.

 Aquino has been called up to the Mexico U-23 national team, where he was a part of the squads playing at the 2011 Copa América, the 2011 Pan American Games, and the 2012 Summer Olympics, where Mexico won the gold medal.
 He made his debut with the senior national team in 2011, and participated in the 2013 and 2017 FIFA Confederations Cup, as well as the 2014 and 2018 FIFA World Cup.

 Club career

 Cruz Azul

 Born in San Francisco Ixhuatán in the Mexican state of Oaxaca, Aquino began playing in Cruz Azul's lower division youth squads.
 Aquino played for Cruz Azul Lagunas of the third division, where he then traveled to Mexico City to join the club's reserves.
 It would not be until the Apertura 2010 season that Aquino, together with other youth players, joined the first team.
 Aquino was one of the revelations of the tournament, his main virtues being dribbling, speed and passing accuracy.

 On 23 July 2010 during the Apertura 2010, Aquino debuted for Cruz Azul under coach Enrique Meza in a 0–3 win over Estudiantes Tecos, coming in as a 57th-minute substitute for Alejandro Vela.
 He scored his first goal in the Primera División on 24 October 2010 during match-day 13 of the Apertura 2010 against Morelia in a 1–1 draw at Estadio Morelos.
 He gradually cemented his place into the team's starting eleven as the main right-winger, going on to play for two more years at Cruz Azul, amassing over 90 appearances for the club, scoring seven goals.